Psyncopate-Technologies/FlinkRetailUseCase/README.md

 docker build . -t flink-sql-runner:latest

 Create a K8s Flink Deployment CR under '/Users/sasidarendinakaran/Documents/Demos/FlinkRetailUseCase/flink-deployments/flink-sql-jobs'
+ex: ingest_claim_diagnosis_data.yaml

-Ensure to replace the value of <AZ STORAGE_ACCOUNT ACCESS KEY> if you choose to use abfs filesystem.
+Ensure to replace the value of <AZ STORAGE_ACCOUNT ACCESS KEY> if you choose to use abfs filesystem (for ADLS integration).

 Navigate to cd /Users/sasidarendinakaran/Documents/Demos/FlinkRetailUseCase/flink-deployments/flink-sql-jobs/molina_deployments/deploy_ingestion_jobs.sh

 Run the commands one after the other.

-If you have a new CR that needs to be submitted, add it to the sh file and run them as well.
+If you have a new CR that needs to be submitted, add it to  deploy_ingestion_jobs.sh file and run them as well.

 cd /Users/sasidarendinakaran/Documents/Demos/FlinkRetailUseCase/flink-deployments/flink-sql-jobs
 kubectl apply -f <CR_name>.yaml